bobbicodes/mecca/README.md

     $ ./stepseq.sh

 You will see a "virtual piano" on the screen indicating which keys to press.
 You begin in bass mode.
-Press the spacebar to select note value and synth type.
+Use the menu to change note length.
 A semicolon (;) enters a rest.
-Use option 1 at any time to hear what you've got.
+Use option 1 at any time to play back what you've got.
 When satisfied with your bassline, pick option 6 to save and move on to the lead.
 Then do number 5 to hear it all together with drums!